OpenBCI/Documentation/website/docs/AddOns/Headwear/Gelfree_Electrode_Cap_Tutorial.md

 2. [Header Pin to Touchproof Adapter](https://shop.openbci.com/collections/frontpage/products/touch-proof-electrode-cable-adapter) (HPTA) x2
 3. [Gelfree Electrode Cap Kit](https://shop.openbci.com/collections/frontpage/products/gelfree-bci-cap-kit)
 4. Salt

+### Before Starting

+#### Make a saline solution
+1. Fill the plastic beaker with 200 mL tap water.
+2. Stir 1 teaspoon of sodium chloride (~6 g) into it.
+3. Soak at least 16 Hydro-linkTM sponges in the saline solution while you proceed to the hardware set-up

 ### Connecting the Electrode Cap to the CytonDaisy